ocademy-ai/machine-learning/open-machine-learning-jupyter-book/ml-fundamentals/ml-overview.md

 That said, there are times that you will have to collect your own data, especially if you are solving a problem that no one solved before.
 In this case, consider the time that you will have to spend collecting data and the cost.
 You also do not need to wait until you have your desired data points before you can start.
 Embrace ML development early on so that you can learn if you (really) need more data.
 This idea is inspired by Andrew Ng.

 Also, when collecting the data, quality is better than quantity.
-There are times where small data but good data can outwork big poor data.
+There are times when small data but good data can outwork big poor data.
 The amount of data you need is going to depend on the problem you're solving and its scope, but whatever the problem is, aiming to collect good data is the way to go.
 If you want to learn more about the meaning of good data, read the [MIT Technology review article](https://www.technologyreview.com/2021/03/26/1021258/ai-pioneer-andrew-ng-machine-learning-business/) with Andrew Ng.

 ### Establishing a Baseline